 - User-friendly post title: Make Money Online with Infolinks

-- Search engine friendly SEO title: Infolinks: In-text Advertisement Program (Review)
+- Search engine friendly title: Infolinks: In-text Advertisement Program (Review)

 And how do we create these two titles?

 Optimizing Post Title for Both SEO and Readers in WordPress

 Most of the WordPress SEO plugins like SEO by Yoast, Platinum SEO, All In One SEO, the inbuilt SEO features of Thesis (…and many others) offer you the option to write a different title for search engines (technically called a “meta title”).

 Here’s the difference between a meta title and a post title: